- Every year, nearly 130 million bicycles, for both adults and kids, are produced around the globe. That’s more than 2.5 times the number of cars.

-In 2016, the company committed to reducing CO2 emissions by 40% per unit sold within ten years, aiming to slash 20% from the design phase alone.
+In 2016, the company committed to reducing carbon emissions by 40% per unit sold within 10 years, aiming to slash 20% from the design phase alone.
 Buoyed by constant innovation and its climate engagements, the design team has now turned to generative design to improve the entire process, from ideation to production.

 By relying on new technologies, teams aim to integrate sustainability right from the start of product design.
-This lets the product’s impact be measured before production rather than afterwards.
-It will also shorten the product development cycle and optimize performance.
-“Eco-design is the most important route to take because it will change the way that our designers work by helping them become more efficient,” Ancely adds.
+This lets the product’s impact be measured before production rather than afterward.
+It will also shorten the product-development cycle and optimize performance.
+“Eco-design is the most important route to take because it will change the way that our designers work by helping them become more efficient,” Ancely says.

 Learning How to Work in a Rapidly Changing World

 The first step toward digitalization entailed raising awareness among employees.
 An entire year was devoted to this step, simply because each team was at a different stage of technological maturity and therefore progressed at its own pace.

 To help optimize the process, the project teams decided to use computational design as an exploratory tool.
 Decathlon wanted to observe how generative design could be used starting in the design phase and consequently wanted to shrink the carbon footprint of the thousands of products it manufactures each year.